Question: What do staplers, candles and earrings have in common?

-The International Banana Museum is one of many unusual museums around the globe where you can check out exhibits that range from the quirky to the unique, and from serious to hilarious.
+The International Banana Museum in Mecca, California is one of many unusual museums around the globe where you can check out exhibits that range from the quirky to the unique, and from serious to hilarious.

 For starters, the Banana Museum touts itself with a pun, proclaiming itself to be “The most aPEELing destination on the planet.”

 Among more than 20,000 items are bananas made of glass, plastic, stone, metal, alabaster, wood and even jade.

 The list of articles shaped like, decorated with or reminiscent of bananas is long and, at times, surprising.
 It includes compasses and cookie jars, socks and squirt guns, dishes and dolls.

 There’s also a Banana Bar that serves – surprise! – banana shakes, ice cream floats and other treats.

 Speaking of flavors, have you ever tasted mustard enhanced with chocolate, blue cheese or tequila?
 If not, you’ve probably never been to the National Mustard Museum at Middleton, Wisconsin.

 Visitors are introduced to some 5,400 mustard from all 50 U.S. states and more than 70 countries.

 They learn about uses of mustard as medicine, and have the opportunity to sample hundreds of mustard at a tasting bar.